 During this highly precise surgery, you are placed on a heart–lung machine—a device that pumps oxygenated blood to your body—as the surgeon carefully clears the blood vessels from the inside.
 This allows blood to again flow normally through the previously blocked areas.

-Dr. Luis Angel, medical director of lung transplantation, has more than two decades’ experience treating people who have advanced lung diseases.
+Luis F. Angel, MD, medical director of lung transplantation, has more than two decades’ experience treating people who have advanced lung diseases.

 Our lung transplant clinic is located in Manhattan at NYU Langone Medical Center, 530 First Avenue, Suite 5D.
 For additional information or to make an appointment, please call our team at 866-838-LUNG (866-838-5864), or email us at email@example.com.